-On March 9, 2022, we announced that, following a comprehensive strategic review, we are making revisions to our current clinical programs.
+On March 9, 2022, we announced that, following a comprehensive strategic review, we were revising our current clinical programs.
 The changes are designed to optimize the clinical development of lead product candidate CM-101 by maximizing the clinical information obtained, generating additional important data to support future advancement to registration trials, and decreasing the overall risk in the CM-101 clinical development program in the lead indications of PSC and SSc, as well as potentially in additional indications where the scientific rationale is strong.
-The key top-line changes to the clinical development programs include the following:
+The key top-line changes that are being implemented in the clinical development programs include the following:

-Expanding our commitment to primary sclerosing cholangitis with an enlarged clinical trial that adds an important dose finding component.
-We plan to significantly expand the Phase 2 clinical trial in PSC by implementing a dose finding component to the CM-101 development program.
-We will be increasing the size of the study by adding additional dose cohorts, including plans to evaluate both a lower and a higher dose level of CM-101 to support future potential registrational trials.
-In addition, we plan to add an open-label extension to the trial to evaluate the safety, tolerability and durability of effect over longer treatment durations.
+Expanding our commitment to PSC with an enlarged clinical trial that adds an important dose finding component.
+We are significantly expanding the Phase 2 clinical trial in PSC by implementing a dose finding component to the CM-101 development program.
+We will be increasing the size of the study to 93patients by adding two additional dose cohorts to the current 10 mg/kg cohort, a lower dose cohort to evaluate 5 mg/kg, and a higher dose cohort to evaluate 20 mg/kg.
+Additionally, we are changing the trial's primary outcome to an evaluation of CM-101's safety and tolerability.
+Each cohort will enroll 25 patients with PSC and the placebo cohort will enroll 18 patients.
+In addition, we plan to add an open-label extension to the trial to evaluate the safety, tolerability and durability of effect over a total of 48 weeks of treatment duration.
+We have begun regulatory submissions to support trial expansion and other relevant changes.